buildingSMART-Finland/InfraModel/markdown/routeplanning.md

 Route description is driven by stationing reference line (principal alignment).
 Other geometry lines are given in the same *alignment collection* \<Alignments> each as separate *alignment* \<Alignment>.
 Geometry lines and string lines are given in separate *alignment collections* \<Alignments>.

-Different routes, alignement options and stationing reference line discontinuities are placed in *separate* \<Alignments>.
+Different routes, alignment options and stationing reference line discontinuities are placed in *separate* \<Alignments>.

 ## Naming and Type coding